 “One thing I know for sure; without writers, we in the entertainment business are aimless wanderers looking for a place to be.
 My thanks to Pen for this inspirational book.” – Morgan Freeman

 As a director, I cannot achieve my goals without the help of creative and courageous writers.
 Pen’s book is unique in that it addresses the entire landscape of movie writing as a career, and most especially encourages artists who write from the heart and strive for originality.” – Ron Howard

-While doing research on Pen and the new book, I was amazed.
+While doing my research on Pen and his book, I was amazed.
 Amazed that his life story hasn’t been made into a movie.

 Maybe Father Doesn’t Know Best?